vektorprime/ez-netflow/README.md

 ## Config
 The config can be modified through config.ini.
+The file is automatically created with default settings if it doesn't exist.

 Currently, these options are available.
 ```
 database_file_or_mem: {file | mem}
 flows_to_display: {int between 1-300)
 sort_flows_by_bytes_or_packets: {bytes | packets}
+show_only_unicast: {true | false},
 ```
 Deleting the config.ini will restore the defaults as
 ```
 database_file_or_mem: file,
 flows_to_display: 30,
 sort_flows_by_bytes_or_packets: bytes
+show_only_unicast: false,
 ```

 ## Database